kernelwernel/VMAware/README.md

 >
 > All of this combined has further advanced the forefront innovations in the field of VM detections much more productively, compared to having it closed source.
 This is what made the project the best VM detection framework out there, and bypassing it has shown to be an immense challenge due to the sheer number of sophisticated and never-before-seen techniques we employ that other VM detectors don't use whether open or closed source (to our knowledge).
 >
 > In other words, it's about better quality AND quantity, better feedback, and better openness over security through obfuscation.
+It's the same reason why OpenSSH, OpenSSL, the Linux kernel, and other security-based software projects are relatively secure because of how there's more people helping to make it better compared to people trying to probe the source code with malicious intent.
+VMAware has this philosophy, and if you know anything about security, you should be familiar with the phrase: "Security through obfuscation is NOT security".

 </details>